chef-training/introduction_to_testing/scene_11.md

 5
 -

 Rspec allows you to specify one or more paths after the command.
 These can be individual test files or entire directories of test files.

-This example we are exercising the tests defined in the file spec-slash-unit-slash-default-underscore-dot-spec and all the examples in all the test files found in spec-slash-unit-slash-windows.
+In this example we are exercising the tests defined in the file spec-slash-unit-slash-default-underscore-dot-spec and all the examples in all the test files found in spec-slash-unit-slash-windows.

 -